moncef-ajmani/tripadvisor-scraper/README.md

 # Tripadvisor scrapper

-This is a scrapper that scrapes reviews from tripadvisor.
+This is a script that scrapes reviews from tripadvisor.

 ## Requirements